gtscio/apps/apps/gtsc-api-server/docs/deployment.md

 INFO [2024-07-24T08:43:03.017Z] The Web Server started on http://0.0.0.0:3000
 ```

-You should now be able to access the server in the browser [http://localhost:3000/info?x-api-key=QnT8ZiIIPEIfqEgLCTN2BE/NGYmul9xldFH/1s/RmLw=](http://localhost:3000/info?x-api-key=QnT8ZiIIPEIfqEgLCTN2BE/NGYmul9xldFH/1s/RmLw=) you should replace the `x-api-key` value the one generated during the bootstrap process.
+You should now be able to access the server in the browser [http://localhost:3000/info](http://localhost:3000/info).

 On successfully communicating with the server you should see something similar to the following returned from the request: